Pale Movie: Critical reception

-Tim Sendra from AllMusic praised "Pale Movie" as "one of their "strongest, most emotional songs."
-He felt that "the melancholy fairly oozes from the aching strings, the very sad chords, and Sarah Cracknell's unusually emotional vocals."
+Tim Sendra from AllMusic praised "Pale Movie" as "one of their "strongest, most emotional songs", feeling that "the melancholy fairly oozes from the aching strings, the very sad chords, and Sarah Cracknell's unusually emotional vocals."
 In his weekly UK chart commentary, James Masterton wrote, "Something really has gone wrong when a band like Saint Etienne make a string of such beautiful records and yet have still to have a really big hit."
 He concluded, "I will happily dance naked around campus if this is a massive hit".
+Caitlin Moran from Melody Maker stated, "And finally Saint Etienne turn into The Pet Shop Boys.
+Bunting, please.
+This is so sleek you could enter it in the Grand National, so cool you could store perfume in it, and so perfectly crafted carpenters will be weeping into their glueless dovetails for weeks.
+It bleeps and bloops, and then castanets and Spanish guitars are left to snap and glissande over the top of it.
+Marvellous."

 Pan-European magazine Music & Media commented, "Continentals should forget about their "too British" prejudice.
 With a bit of patience the same flower can flourish out of this synth pop band as happened last year to the Beloved."
 Brad Beatnik from Music Weeks RM Dance Update deemed it "a typically light, if a little moodier, tune".
-Another editor, James Hamilton, described it as a "Kraftwerk-ishly pulsed lengthily pausing 134.3bpm ethereal swirler".
+Another RM editor, James Hamilton, described it as a "Kraftwerk-ishly pulsed lengthily pausing 134.3bpm ethereal swirler" in his weekly dance column.
+Stephen Dalton from NME named it Sherbed-Coated Single of the Week, writing that "it sounds less like the Hector's House theme at an under-fives rave — the standard Saints formula — than a sleek modern update of Abba's 'Fernando', all Spanish guitar flurries and ill-fated lovers mooching around exotic locations."
 Rob Sheffield from Rolling Stone declared it a "perfect" UK hit.
-Tony Cross from Smash Hits gave it five out of five, adding, "Ai Carumba!
+Tony Cross from Smash Hits gave it a top score of five out of five, adding, "Ai Carumba!
 Go la-la with the Saints as their latest dip into the pop palette comes up with a Spanish sunset yellow that rattles your castanets and perks up your paella with a saucy salsa beat.
 Lose the winter blues and join them on the Costa Del Pop for an early vacation — NOW!"